João Mário (footballer, born 2000)

-João Mário Neto Lopes (born 3 January 2000), known as João Mário, is a Portuguese professional footballer who plays as a right-back or winger for Serie A club Juventus and the Portugal national team.
+João Mário Neto Lopes (born 3 January 2000), known as João Mário, is a Portuguese professional footballer who plays as a right-back for Serie A club Fiorentina, on loan from Juventus, and the Portugal national team.

 He spent most of his career with Porto, scoring five goals in 181 appearances and winning several titles, including two Primeira Liga championships and four Taça de Portugal.
+In July 2025, he signed with Juventus for €12 million.

 João Mário made his full international debut for Portugal in 2023.

 Club career

 Porto

 Born in São João da Madeira, Aveiro District, João Mário began at hometown club Sanjoanense before joining the ranks of Porto at the age of 9.
 On 7 October 2018, while still a junior, he made his professional debut with the reserve team in a LigaPro match against Arouca, coming on for Tiago Matos for the last 11 minutes of a 1–0 home loss.
 The following 5 January, he scored his first goal in a 2–2 draw with Benfica B also at the Estádio Dr. Jorge Sampaio.

 On 10 June 2020, João Mário had his first call-up to Porto's first team, remaining unused as they won 1–0 at home to Marítimo.
 He debuted on 15 July as they won the Primeira Liga title with a 2–0 win over Sporting CP also at the Estádio do Dragão, playing the last five minutes in place of Luis Díaz.
 On 1 August, he was on the bench in the 2–1 defeat of Benfica in the final of the Taça de Portugal, securing a double.

 João Mário was eventually reconverted by manager Sérgio Conceição into a right-back.
 He was later occasionally deployed again as winger, but struggled to provide assists from that position; he totalled 26 during his spell.